shihansheriffesanjo/esanjo-way/content/product/our-product-development-process.md

 #### Step 9.
 Localisation

 Our default language is English but we create an Arabic version of most of our products.
 During the engineering stage, the engineers will prepare the content in a JSON file format and share it to the localisation team for translation.
-The localization team uses a Memsource, a powerful translation memory platform, to manage our localization process.
+The localisation team uses a Memsource, a powerful translation memory platform, to manage our localisation process.

 #### Step 10.
 Internal Review and Testing